-Our algorithms improve the computational efficiency of the previous algorithm for DEC-POMDP.
-However, to solve real-world DEC-POMDP problems, which often have a large discrete or continuous state space, the further improvement of the computational efficiency is needed.
-Our algorithms still leave room for further improvements that deal with the real-world problems, some of which may be addressed by using existing techniques of the Bellman equations \cite{puterman2014markov,sutton2018reinforcement}.
-For example, MBEM may be accelerated by using the Gauss-Seidel method \cite{puterman2014markov}.
-The convergence rate of the E step of MBEM is given by the discount factor $\gamma$, which is the same with that of EM.
-However, the Gauss-Seidal method modifies the Bellman operators, which allows the convergence rate of MBEM to be smaller than the discount factor $\gamma$.
-Therefore, even if $F(x,\bs{z};\bs{\theta}_{k-1})$ and $V(x,\bs{z};\bs{\theta}_{k-1})$ are not close to $F(x,\bs{z};\bs{\theta}_{k})$ and $V(x,\bs{z};\bs{\theta}_{k})$, MBEM may be more efficient than EM by using the Gauss-Seidel method.
+Our algorithms still leave room for further improvements that deal with the real-world problems, which often have a large discrete or continuous state space.
+Some of them may be addressed by the advanced techniques of the Bellman equations \cite{bertsekas2000dynamic,puterman2014markov,sutton1998,sutton2018reinforcement}.
+For example, MBEM may be accelerated by the Gauss--Seidel method \cite{puterman2014markov}.
+The convergence rate of the E step of MBEM is given by the discount factor $\gamma$, which is the same as that of EM.
+However, the Gauss--Seidel method modifies the Bellman operators, which allows the convergence rate of MBEM to be smaller than the discount factor $\gamma$.
+Therefore, even if $F(x,\bs{z};\bs{\theta}_{k-1})$ and $V(x,\bs{z};\bs{\theta}_{k-1})$ are not close to $F(x,\bs{z};\bs{\theta}_{k})$ and $V(x,\bs{z};\bs{\theta}_{k})$, MBEM may be more efficient than EM by the Gauss--Seidel method.
 Moreover, in DEC-POMDP with a large discrete or continuous state space, $F(x,\bs{z};\bs{\theta}_{k})$ and $V(x,\bs{z};\bs{\theta}_{k})$ cannot be expressed exactly because it requires a large space complexity.
-This problem may be resolved by using the value function approximation \cite{bertsekas2011approximate,liu2015feature,sutton2018reinforcement}.
-The value function approximation approximates $F(x,\bs{z};\bs{\theta}_{k})$ and $V(x,\bs{z};\bs{\theta}_{k})$ by parametric models such as neural networks.
-The problem is how to find the optimal approximate parameters, and the value function approximation finds them by using the Bellman equation.
+This problem may be resolved by the value function approximation \cite{bertsekas2011approximate,liu2015feature,mnih2015human}.
+The value function approximation approximates $F(x,\bs{z};\bs{\theta}_{k})$ and $V(x,\bs{z};\bs{\theta}_{k})$ using parametric models such as neural networks.
+The problem is how to find the optimal approximate parameters.
+The value function approximation finds them by the Bellman equation.
 Therefore, the potential extensions of our algorithms may lead to the applications to the real-world DEC-POMDP problems.